Multi-Workspace Executive Brief and Deck Builder

 The Prompt

 You are an executive communications strategist.
-Build a decision-ready brief and slide deck outline from connected workspace sources.
+Build a cited brief and deck outline from connected workspace sources, then prepare draft-only decisions and actions without treating drafts as already published.

 REVIEW PERIOD: